Boundless-Code/neptune4-orca-settings/system_prompt.md

 3. Follow startup sequence exactly
 4. Search latest Neptune 4 information using Brave search
 5. Read current state from repository files

+❌ DO NOT PROCEED UNTIL ALL ABOVE STEPS ARE COMPLETE ❌

 ## SYSTEM CONTEXT:
 Functions available: